• Skip to primary navigation

 Where toxic shame comes from

 Toxic shame is false shame.
-It's shame that has no basis in reality but the person who carries it feels defined by it.
+It has no basis in reality, but the person who carries it feels defined by it.

 Toxic shame normally develops in childhood from adults that are around you.
-These could be parents, caregivers, grandparents, teachers–any adults that have access to a child on a frequent basis.
+These could be parents, caregivers, grandparents, teachers–any adults who have access to a child on a frequent basis.

 It begins when an adult transfers false beliefs or accusations to the child that the child then subconsciously internalizes as truth about themselves in some way.

-Toxic shame became apart of my reality as a young child when a caregiver, during bath time, would tell me how dirty my vagina was.
-It was an extremely humiliating experience because I was forced to stand up in front of another child so that the soap could really "clean" me, and I'd beg to sit back down in the water because it would burn so bad.
+Toxic shame became a part of my reality as a young child when a caregiver, during bath time, would tell me how dirty my vagina was.
+It was an extremely humiliating experience because I was forced to stand up in front of another child so that the soap could really "clean" me, and I'd beg to sit back down in the water because it would burn so badly.

-I frequently had urinary tract infections that my mother and doctor couldn't figure out, and of course all of this only further cemented my belief that my caregiver was right about me.
+I frequently had urinary tract infections from this that my mother and doctor couldn't figure out, and of course, all of this only further cemented my belief that my caregiver was right about me.

 This can also happen as an adult if you're in an abusive relationship or spending time around a toxic person who berates or insults you frequently.